rhinestonewtf/registry/README.md

 ## Intro

-Account abstraction (or smart accounts) will deliver three key enhancements for the Ethereum ecosystem; improved UX, enhanced user security and greater wallet extensibility.
-Modular smart accounts are the next frontier for supercharging these deliverables.
+Account abstraction (or smart accounts) will deliver three key enhancements for the Ethereum ecosystem: improved UX, enhanced user security and greater wallet extensibility.
+Modular smart accounts are the next frontier for achieving these goals.
 However, it also opens up a number of new challenges that could drastically undermine the objective by opening up a plethora of new attack vectors and security concerns for accounts.

-The [Rhinestone Registry] aims to solve this concern by providing a means of verifying the legitimacy and security of independently built smart account modules for deployment and use across any integrated smart account.
-[Rhinestone Registry] is a free, open and permissionless registry and verifications system for smart account modules on the Ethereum platform.
-With an emphasis on contract security and transparency, it allows attesters to register, verify, and dispatch verification statuses across various EVM chains.
+The Registry aims to solve this concern by providing a means of verifying the legitimacy and security of independently built smart account modules for installation and use across any integrated smart account.
+It allows entities to attest to statements about modules and smart accounts to query these at module nstallation and/or execution time.
+The Registry is a Singleton that is free, open and permissionless.
+It also serves as the reference implementation for [ERC-7484](https://eips.ethereum.org/EIPS/eip-7484).

 ## Core Principles

 ### Attestations

-[Attestations](./docs/Attestation.md) represent digitally documented assertions made by any entity about the security poture of account abstraction modules, serving as a seal of authenticity for the associated data.
-An entity known as an Attestor forms these records, authenticating them with their Ethereum wallet and then registering them on the Ethereum blockchain.
+Attestations on the Registry represent statements about Modules.
+An Attestation is made using a particular [Schema](./Schemas.md) that is used to encode and decode the Attestation data.
+The most important usecase for Attestations is to make statements about the security of a Module.

-An attestation consists of two primary elements: the schema and the attestation data.
-The schema acts as a standardized structure for creating and validating attestations, defining the data types, format, and composition.
-The Rhinestone Registry uses Solidity ABI types as acceptable fields in these schemas.
-The attestation data represents the actual information subject to attestation.
+An attestation consists of two primary elements: the Schema and the Attestation data.
+The Schema acts as a standardized structure for creating and validating Attestations, defining how the Attestation data is encoded and decoded.

-To be classified as a valid attestation, it should adhere to the structure defined in the schema.
-The Registry allows for [external validation](./docs/Schemas.md#ischemavalidator) of attestation data against Schemas.

-The significance of attestations lies in their ability to facilitate trust and credibility within the blockchain.
-In scenarios lacking physical interaction or presence, verifying the veracity or reliability of information can be demanding.
-Attestations address this challenge by providing third-party validation and a cryptographically signed confirmation of information authenticity, thus enhancing the information's trustworthiness for others.

 ### Schemas

-[Schemas](./docs/Schema.md) represent predefined structures utilized for the formation and verification of attestations.
-They define the data types, format, and composition of an attestation.
-The Rhinestone Registry accepts Solidity ABI types as acceptable fields for schemas.
-Schemas play an essential role as they establish a shared format and structure for attestation data, enabling the creation and verification of various attestations in a trustless fashion.
-This functionality paves the way for interoperability and composability amongst different attestation protocols and solutions.
+[Schemas](./docs/Schema.md) represent predefined structures utilized for the formation and verification of Attestation data.
+Using flexible Schemas rather than a single, fixed Schema allows Attesters to encode their data in a custom way, providing flexibility when creating Attestations.
+For example, the data of an Attestation about the outcome of the formal verification on a Module will have a very format than the data of an Attestation about what interfaces a Module supports.

 ### Resolvers

-In the ever-evolving landscape of smart account modularity, extensibility of the registry is paramount.
-[Resolvers](./docs/Resolvers.md) in the Registry play a pivotal role in this regard.
-They stand as intermediaries or validators, implementing specific hooks that are invoked by the Registry during various critical operations:
+Resolvers are external contracts that are tied to Modules and called when specific Registry actions are executed.
+These actions are:

 - attestation
 - revocation
 - module registration / deployment

-This architectural design aims to provide entities like smart account vendors or DAOs, with the flexibility to incorporate custom business logic while maintaining the robustness and security of the core functionalities implemented by the Registry
+This architectural design aims to provide entities like Smart Account vendors or DAOs, with the flexibility to incorporate custom business logic while maintaining the robustness and security of the core functionalities implemented by the Registry

-### Attestors
+### Attesters

-Attestors refer to individuals or organizations responsible for creating and signing attestations.
-They add the attestation to the Ethereum blockchain, making it available for verification.
-Any individual owning an Ethereum wallet can become an Attestor and can formulate attestations for a variety of purposes.
+Attesters are individuals or organizations responsible for creating and signing Attestations.
+They add the Attestation to the Registry, making it available for verification.

 ### Modules

-Modules are smart contracts that act as modular components that can be added to smart accounts.
+Modules are smart contracts that act as modular components that can be added to Smart Accounts.
-The registry is agnostic towards smart account or module implementations.
-Modules addresses and deployment metadata are stored on the registry.
+The registry is agnostic towards Smart Account or Module implementations.
+Only Module addresses and deployment metadata are stored on the registry.

-Modules are registered on the Rhinestone Registry by [deploying](./docs/ModulesRegistration.md) the Module Bytecode with `CREATE2` or `CREATE3`
+Modules are registered on the Registry either during, using `CREATE2`, `CREATE3` or a custom deployment factory, or after deployment.
-Additionally its possible to register already deployed Modules, or use external Factories

-### Users
-Users represent entities that depend on attestations to inform decisions or initiate actions.
-They utilize the information enclosed within the attestation to confirm its authenticity and integrity.
-The backing for these attestations often lies in the reputation and trustworthiness of the Attestor.

-### Ethereum ABI Types
-The Ethereum Application Binary Interface (ABI) stipulates the data types that can be incorporated in smart contracts and other Ethereum transactions.

 ## Architecture

-The Rhinestone Registry is designed as a permissionless hyperstructure.
-This architecture enables the registry to effectively manage and coordinate various types of smart contracts, spanning multiple developers and authorities.
-With this level of interconnectedness, smart contracts can freely interact with each other and with various authorities, opening up a world of possibilities for rich, complex interactions.
-It promotes a decentralized, collaborative environment, where entities can share, validate, and verify smart contracts across chains.

 ![Sequence Diagram](./public/docs/all.svg)

-##  Changes V0.2

-### New Features

-- GAS consumption for both storing attestations and querying the request was reduced dramatically
-- non-delegated attestations can now be made without signature
-- full ERC1271 support
-- SSTORE2 to store attestation data
-- Removal of attestation UIDs
-- seperation of Schema Validation and external resolvers
-- restructured files for improved readability

-### Breaking Changes

-Registry V0.2 introduces a major redesign and breaking changes to the regsitry code.

-*Removal of Hashi / Cross-chain propagation*
-While we love Hashi and believe strongly in the need of cross-chain propagation of attestations, we decided to move the propagation logic out of the registry.
-The main motiviation behind this is, that cross-chain Bytecode equivalence with new OPCODEs will be limited.
-We believe a propagation implementation that attesters can implement as a smart account module to propagate their own attestations will be a sufficient substitute.

-*Removal of Attestation UIDs*
-To reduce GAS while querying / checking the registry, we redesigned the attestation storage to no longer rely on UIDs.
-The chained attestation feature was removed for this redesign.

-*Splitting Resolvers and SchemaValidators*
-We received feature requests to allow attesters to make attestations on different schemas.
-The new version of the Registry is thus seperating resolver and schema validation into two different optional external contracts

-### Prerequisites
-- Solidity version 0.8.19 or later

 ## Contribute

-For feature of change requests, feel free to get in touch with us, or open PRs
+For feature or change requests, feel free to open a PR or get in touch with us.

 ## Credits & Special Thanks

 For the continious support and constructive feedback, we would like to thank:

 - [Ethereum Foundation](https://erc4337.mirror.xyz/hRn_41cef8oKn44ZncN9pXvY3VID6LZOtpLlktXYtmA)
 - ERC-4337 Team
 - Richard Meissner (Safe) @rimeissner
 - Taek @taek.eth
 - Biconomy
-- Rhinestone Registry is drawing inspiration of EAS
+- Rhinestone Registry is drawing inspiration from EAS

 ## Authors ✨